Do It Yourself Privacy Fence Tips For Success

 Plan For The Right Gate

 The type of gate opening you need to leave will depend entirely on your goals for the area you’re fencing.
-Is it a large area which will require a riding lawn mower or is it a small area where you’ll only need to fit a push mower?
-Will you be bringing garden equipment in like wheelbarrows or tillers?
+Is it a large area that will require a riding lawn mower, or is it a small area where you’ll only need to fit a push mower?
+Will you be bringing garden equipment in, like wheelbarrows or tillers?

-Depending on your goals and needs, you can decide whether a standard walk-through gate, an extra-wide gate or a double gate will work best for you.
-Then there are the various kinds of gates to choose from such as wooden gates, wrought iron gates and panel gates.
-A walk-through gate should be at least three-feet wide.
-Some garden and lawn equipment would be suited to an extra-wide gate at least four-feet wide.
-A double gate of two three-foot or two four-foot gates will meet any future needs you may have.
+Depending on your goals and needs, you can decide whether a standard walk-through gate, an extra-wide gate, or a double gate will work best for you.
+Then there are the various kinds of gates to choose from, such as wooden gates, wrought iron gates, and panel gates.
+A walk-through gate should be at least three feet wide.
+Some garden and lawn equipment would be suited to an extra-wide gate at least four feet wide.
+A double gate of two three-foot or two four-foot gates will meet your future needs.

 Will You Want a Removable Panel?

-Some people say you should put a removable panel in even if you never use it.
+Some people say you should install a removable panel even if you never use it.
 The thinking is there may be a time when you’ll need to get a large truck or heavy machinery into the yard.

-This could happen if you have a septic tank buried in the yard and well, it has problems.
-Maybe you’ll decide to re-landscape or put in a pool and you’ll need heavy equipment in there.
+This could happen if you have a septic tank or well buried in the yard and it has problems.
+Maybe you’ll decide to re-landscape or put in a pool, and you’ll need heavy equipment in there.
 It could be as simple as wanting to drop a load of firewood.

 The Best For Last – Design Your Do-It-Yourself Privacy Fence